oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Forwarding Credentials

-The Issuers and the Verifiers should be aware that when Holder Binding is not present, any entity that is not the original receiver can be presenting the Combined Format for Presentation.
+When Holder Binding is not enforced, any entity in possession of a Combined Format for Presentation can forward the contents to third parties.
 When doing so, that entity may be applying selective disclosure to the SD-JWT that has already been previously selectively disclosed.